 • An adjustable (from none to shampooed-and-blow-dried-puppy) fuzzy border around the text content to reduce tunnel vision when reading long documents.

-• When viewing an ietf.org plain text or HTML RFC or Draft; left clicking the RFCRestyle extension icon will usher forth the options pop-up.
+• When viewing an ietf.org plain text or HTML RFC; left clicking the RFCRestyle extension icon will usher forth the options pop-up.
 This pop-up includes all the controls for setting the options using native Chrome form inputs.
 Changes to the options are saved automatically.

 • Up to 5 separate, fully customisable profiles, each with its own unique settings, may be stored for immediate access.
 The last used profile will be used when next visiting an RFC or Draft.
 Changes made to the settings of one profile will not affect the settings in other profiles.

 • Settings can be optionally (disabled by default) set to "sync" across all instances of Chrome the user is logged in to (if the user also has Chrome's sync enabled).
 Unlike all other settings, this is a global option that affects every profile; it's all-or-nothing!
 When unchecking the option, synced data will be cleared but the henceforth unsynchronised profiles will remain stored on the local machines previously synced.